Pendo720/N.J-Matata/index.md

 ![](/gh-images/svsqm_graph.png)

+In addition to providing a single-value metric for software quality, the visual above can help identify the aspect of the artifact qualities which need addressing to better its quality.
+The artifact quality measure is the average of the individual values on the four dimension.
+Note: the quantities on both Test and Imp. are negated for visualisation purposes.

 ### [Project 2: k-Means Clustering - C++](https://github.com/Pendo720/kmeans-fp)
 #### Overview
 AI and ML in particular is finding use in different aspect of our daily life.
 As one of the pivotal